 Award-winning architecture at the best spot

 Itämerentorni is the tallest office building in the centre of Helsinki, and provides full-service meeting and office premises for companies of different sizes in Ruoholahti.
 The office floors are designed in a flexible way.
-Each floor provides possibilities for activity based office plan with separate rooms and everything in between that meets the needs of tenants.
+Each floor provides possibilities for open office plan or activity based office plan with separate rooms for everything and everything in between that meets the needs of tenants.
 The wide opening glass facade makes the spaces bright.

 The building was designed by architect Pekka Helin and was completed in 2000 as the main office of Sitra, the Finnish Innovation Fund.
 Rising over the rooftops of Ruoholahti, Itämerentorni has 16 floors above ground and an impressive overlook terrace and a wonderful rooftop sauna.

 - Business premises with flexible floor plans for companies of different sizes

 - Meeting rooms and banqueting premises, which can be reserved for events both large and small